Our kids speak on average three languages fluently by the time they leave school. How? They make each other laugh.

 Find out here how our kids communicate throughout the year!

-We add games, songs and stories.
+We add games and songs, jokes and stories.
 Then we give it time to grow.

 We know: Children will always have something to say to each other.